jmancha/jquery-selector-lab/README.md

 ### Part One

-In pairs, use a whiteboard to write one function that emulates the $ jQuery function using document.getElementById(), document.getElementsByClassName(), document.getElementsByTagName(), etc.  Have one person writing on the board, and one person suggesting tweaks.
+In squads, use a whiteboard to write one function that emulates the $ jQuery function using document.getElementById(), document.getElementsByClassName(), document.getElementsByTagName(), etc.  Have one person writing on the board, and one person suggesting tweaks.

 After 5 minutes, switch roles, so the other person is writing.